Bernard Charnwut Chan: Background

-He held American and Thai citizenship until 2004, when he was appointed member of the Executive Council and was required to relinquish all other nationalities.
+He held American and Thai citizenship until 2004, when he was appointed member of the executive council and was required to relinquish all other nationalities.

 In April 2021, he wrote an opinion piece, claiming that the NPCSC's decision to reform elections and only allow "patriots" to serve in the government was good and that "Taxpayers should welcome the revamp."

-In December 2021, it was reported that Chan had a "privileged" vote in the 2021 Hong Kong legislative election, where the vote would count approximately 7,215 times more than an ordinary citizen.
+In December 2021, it was reported that Chan was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0411561% of the total voting value (elected seats), which is 8280 times more than the value of an average voter's total voting value.

-In June 2022, Chan defended Carrie Lam's legacy, and said that she should not be remembered for the protests and the government's pandemic response.

-In July 2022, Chan attended a seminar to "learn and promote" the spirit of Xi Jinping's important speech.

 In October 2022, Chan admitted that Singapore's government was the "winner" over Hong Kong's, in COVID-19 pandemic measures.
 Chan also said that Hong Kong's talent acquisition was hurt by its COVID-19 measures, and that the city was "too confident" in the past.

 In November 2022, after the government sent a delegation to Thailand, Chan said "It sent a message to both locals and the outside world that Hong Kong is returning to normalcy."
-Though Chan said the city "returning to normalcy," he also mentioned Hong Kong's current COVID restrictions and said "We thank the government for allowing visitors with an amber code to visit museums."